Chrysler Valiants, Valiant Chargers, Valiant Pacers,

 Valiant VE: Car of the Year

-Rear end design was, as in the VC design, totally Australian.
-The new VE was more squarish in shape than the past Valiants, and between the more conventional styling and two-inch longer wheelbase (to 108”) had greater interior space.
+The VE was more squarish in shape than the past Valiants, and between the more conventional styling and two-inch longer wheelbase (to 108”), had greater interior space.

-The VIP began with the VE to fill the extended wheelbase luxury sedan market; the name derived from an upmarket full-size American Plymouth introduced to compete with the LTD and Caprice in the mid-1960s.
-The wheelbase was initially unchanged (108") but was later extended to 112" and the styling made more distinctive (quad headlights, standard vinyl roof, frenched rear screen).
+The VIP began with the VE to fill the extended wheelbase luxury sedan market; the name derived from an upmarket full-size American Plymouth.
+The VIP’s wheelbase was initially unchanged (108") but was later extended to 112" and the styling made more distinctive (quad headlights, standard vinyl roof, frenched rear screen).

-Overall, the VE was a critical and sales success; it was given Wheels’ Car of the Year award, and sold 68,688 units during its run.
+The VE was a critical and sales success; it was given Wheels’ Car of the Year award.
+They sold over 64,000 Valiants, including a bit over 5,000 Utilities.

 The VF brings the 318 and Pacer